EU04

 The choice fell on VEB Lokomotivbau-Elektrotechnische Werke ‘Hans Beimler of Hennigsdorf, Eastern Germany (known by the abbreviation LEW – former AEG and Borsig plant, now a part of Bombardier), which had had some experience with electric locomotives, although had never built any with DC engines.
 Negotiations started in 1950 and detailed design was prepared between 1952 and 1954 with participation of Polish specialists.
 Two prototypes – serial numbers 6678/1954 and 6679/1954 – were delivered in January 1955 and designated E201 and E202, respectively (first electric locomotives in PKP service had no class designations, only service numbers preceded by capital ‘E’ letter).
 The entire batch numbered 25 examples and last of them were accepted in March 1956.
 In 1955 these locomotives were classed E04 and later, in accordance with new standard issued in 1958, re-classed EU04.
 As with all new electric locomotives, they were first based in Warsaw and later, with mounting supplies of more modern and reliable EU05s and EU06s, moved to other areas, mainly in southern Poland.
 Of course, long-distance passenger traffic was their first domain; they had been designed to haul 650-tonne drafts at 100 km/h and maximum speed was set at 110 km/h.
 EU04s were classed as universal machines and could haul drafts up to 1800 tonnes at 70 km/h (or over 3000 tonnes double-headed), but were initially seldom used with freight trains.

 At the time of their introduction, EU04s were the most modern electric locomotives in PKP service.
 They were the first locomotives with modern two-stage suspension, provisions for electric car heating and even wash-basins and kitchenettes for crews.
 Due to modern suspension and long truck base, running qualities were good, but axle load of 21.5 tonnes was, by Polish standards, high; previous four-axle electric locomotives in PKP service were lighter by a few tonnes.
 The main reason was heavy electric equipment: its weight was 40.5 tonnes, compared to 31.5 tonnes in EP02 and 33.5 tonnes in EP03 (the latter with only slightly lower rated power).
 The most serious shortcoming was, however, a flaw of truck frame design which, together with poor welding quality, often resulted in fractures.
-There were also other minor shortcomings, concerning mainly electric equipment; in particular, cast-iron startup resistors overheated and were prone to failures.
+There were also other minor shortcomings, concerning mainly electric equipment; in particular, cast-iron startup resistors overheated (cooling fans were not provided) and were prone to failures.
 Availability was thus initially much below expectations.
 In-service modernizations – apart from installation of self-acting brakes in mid-1960s – were few and concerned mainly minor items of equipment.

 Class EU04 was followed by 34 more powerful six-axle locomotives, supplied by LEW between 1955 and 1958.
 Classed EU20, these machines were intended mainly for freight traffic.
-They had much in common with their predecessors (e.g. traction engines were the same) and unfortunately proved equally unreliable in service.
+They had much in common with their predecessors (e.g. traction motors were the same) and unfortunately proved equally unreliable in service.

 Main technical data